The Role of Meiotic-Stage Non-Coding RNA in the Modulation of Anther & Pollen Development in Grasses

 The fundamental questions to be addressed are:

 – What are the spatial and temporal accumulation patterns of mRNA and proteins in anther lobe cell types?
-In particular, how do pre-meiotic and meiotic cells differ from the soma?
+In particular, how do pre-meiotic and meiotic cells differ from the soma?– Which transcription factors guide the transitions required for cell fate setting and differentiation of cell type-specific properties during anther development?

 – What are the origins and functions of the non-coding phasiRNAs that are specifically expressed in grass inflorescences?